GuoBioinfoLab/CATT/README.md

 * bwa_path: The executive file path of bwa, like `/usr/bin/bwa`.
 If the bwa is in the $PATH, this can be simply set as `bwa`
 * Samtools_path: The executive file path of samtools

-2. Several parameters should be set well in the `catt_vX.X.jl`
+2. Several parameters should be set well in the `catt.jl`

 * In Line 18-20, the absolute path to file `reference.jl`, `Jtool.jl`

 3. Several parameters should be set well in the `catt`

-*  In Line 47, the path of `config.jl`, make sure it is consistent with the path in `catt_vX.X.jl`
+*  In Line 47, the path of `config.jl`, make sure it is consistent with the path in `catt.jl`

 4. make `catt` executable and add it to global variable